mectx02/LaTeX-Resume/README.md

 ## How do I make the PDF?
-I developed this mainly using VSCode, so if you're using that, there should be some default build tasks for you to use that should make it easy to compile.
-The default build tasks builds up both the cover letter and the resume into one file, while the `build independent` creates them separately.

-If you're using something else, then the Makefile should still work.
 Just call `make main` for both the cover letter and resume together, or `make independent` for two separate documents.

 ## "It doesn't look that great!"